-UW–Madison welcomes international students to study as a nondegree University Special student.
+UW–Madison welcomes international students to study as nondegree University Special students.
 Learn from world-class faculty at one of the nation’s top public research universities.
-Options include undergraduate and graduate level credit as well as non-credit opportunities.
-Locate the Special Student type below aligning with your personal, professional and educational goals.
+Options include undergraduate and graduate level credit opportunities.

 University Special students enroll in regularly scheduled UW–Madison courses for academic credit, but do not earn a degree.

 Visiting International Student Program (UIUL, UIGL, UIDL)

-As a Visiting International Student, you may study at UW–Madison at the undergraduate, graduate, or dissertator level for one or more semesters.
+Visiting International Students study at UW–Madison at the undergraduate, graduate, or dissertator level for one or more semesters.
 This program is for students not participating in a formal university exchange program.

 Formal Exchange Program (UNIS)

-As a UNIS student, you may study at UW–Madison as part of a formal exchange program organized through your home university’s exchange/study abroad office.
-UW–Madison has four exchange offices on campus to include business, engineering, law, and international academic programs.
+UNIS students study at UW–Madison as part of a formal exchange program organized through their home university’s exchange/study abroad office.

 Capstone Certificate (UNCS)

-As a UNCS student, you may choose from a variety of graduate-level Capstone Certificates.
-These certificates allow you to obtain additional professional skills and certification in an easily accessible format designed for nontraditional students and working professionals.
+UW–Madison offers a variety of graduate-level Capstone Certificates.
+These certificates allow students to obtain additional professional skills in an accessible format designed for nontraditional students and working professionals.
 Currently, four of these certificates will provide a F-1 visa for study including: Computer Sciences, Actuarial Science, Communication Sciences & Disorders, and Geographic Information Systems.
 Capstones offered online are also open to International Students if you do not plan to travel to the United States.